This lesson will cover the following topics:

 03 Setup

-A stepper element was used to create 3 different steps.
+A stepper element was used to create three different steps.

 • Step 1 will create an account or display an existing account if the logged-in user is already associated with an account.

-• Step 2 will display the existing contact information for the associated account and allow for updated information to be pushed to Salesforce.
+• Step 2 will display the existing contact information for the associated account and allow for the push of updated information to Salesforce.

 • Step 3 will upload a file attachment to the contact.

-A button was configured to save the data at any stage of the form completion process.
-When the user clicks this button, their data will be saved and stored so if they come back to the form their previously provided data will be populated.
+A button was configured to save data at any stage of the form completion process.
+When the user clicks this button, their data is saved and stored, so if they come back to the form, their previously provided data will be populated.

 Screenshot of the example project